pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 | 4 | `cluster_options.simplify_network.p_threshold_merge_isolated` | `false` | Do not collapse islands onto one stranded bus (default 300 MW) |
 | 4 | `cluster_options.simplify_network.s_threshold_fetch_isolated` | `0.05` | Attach islands below 5% of national load to the nearest backbone bus |

-Load shedding caused by electrical islands is resolved: the stranded demand is now wired onto the main grid and served by national generation. **`p_threshold_drop_isolated: false`** also keeps power plants on low-load islands in the model, so **installed capacity** — in particular hydro — stays aligned with the Part 4 fleet instead of being deleted during simplification.
-This is a **simplification-level** fix — fast and effective, but it approximates *where* that load connects.
+Load shedding caused by electrical islands is resolved: the stranded demand is now wired onto the main grid and served by national generation. **`p_threshold_drop_isolated: false`** also keeps power plants on low-load islands in the model, so **installed capacity**, in particular hydro, stays aligned with the Part 4 fleet instead of being deleted during simplification.
+This is a **simplification-level** fix: fast and effective, but it approximates *where* that load connects.

-In **[Part 7](7-transmission-network.md)** we improve how the base transmission network is built from OSM — KZ voltage levels and line ratings — and do a **final** `scale` check once the grid is settled.
+In **[Part 7](7-transmission-network.md)** we improve how the base transmission network is built from OSM (KZ voltage levels and line ratings) and do a **final** `scale` check once the grid is settled.
 Part 6 settings remain useful for any islands OSM still misses.